-In-person initial consultations of up to one hour require a non-refundable pre-payment of one hour's fee and the execution of a retainer agreement.
-If we mutually agree to additional legal work thereafter, half of this sum may be applicable toward certain flat fees within 90 days following the date of the meeting; please inquire for details.
-No legal advice is provided to non-clients; thus legal advice is not provided during initial telephone or email consultations.
+During your brief free initial consultation via email or telephone, we can determine which type of fee structure is best suited to your situation and estimate your total legal costs (for legal, ethical, and business reasons, no legal advice is provided nor legal work commenced during such consultations).
+In-person initial consultations at which legal advice is provided require a non-refundable pre-payment of one hour's fee and the execution of a retainer agreement.
+In some circumstances, some of the initial consultation fee may be applicable toward certain flat fees within 30-90 days following the date of the meeting; please inquire for details.
+No legal advice is provided to non-clients; thus legal advice is not provided during free initial telephone or email consultations; instead, these are aimed at getting to know each other, determining whether a good fit for the legal tasks at hand exists (and if not, if a referral to another attorney or law firm can be made), and discussing timelines and fees.
 In-office consultations are not scheduled until payment and the signed retainer agreement have been received.

-Unless otherwise agreed, payment for flat fee legal services is due in advance.
-Likewise, hourly rate services usually require a retainer fee prior to the commencement of legal work.
-My hourly rate may be negotiable in some rare circumstances, typically involving a present commitment to a high volume of legal work (as opposed to the promise of potential future additional engagements) or non-profit charities; however my fees already represent a discount in comparison to larger law firms offering comparable services.
-Hourly rates are subject to change without notice to non-clients.
-In general, legal fees including incorporation and start-up expenses are tax deductible expenses for a business or sole proprietor; consult your tax advisor for specifics on your situation.
+Unless otherwise agreed, payment for flat fee legal services is due in advance of commencement of work.
+Likewise, hourly rate services usually require an advance retainer fee as a security deposit.
+My hourly rate may be negotiable in some rare circumstances, typically involving a present commitment to a high volume of legal work (as opposed to the possibility or promise of potential future additional engagements) or non-profit charities; however my fees already represent a discount in comparison to larger law firms offering comparable services.
+Hourly rates are subject to change without advance notice or any notice on this website.
+In general, business-related legal fees are tax deductible expenses and personal business expenses are not; consult your tax advisor for specifics on your situation.

 All fees quoted on the website or elsewhere are subject to change without notice, may be out of date in certain instances, and are subject to exceptions in any particular instance.
+For a fee quote customized to your needs, please provide details by phone or email.
 We reserve the right to refuse new or continuing service to any potential client or client.

 Personal and company checks and money orders may be held for clearance.
 Credit/debit cards are accepted for most matters and fees.
+Wire/ACH and other electronic payment options are also available.
 All payments must be in U.S. dollar funds.

 "The bitterness of poor quality remains long after the sweetness of low price fades." - Unknown